suprabhasupi/blog/contents/posts/54-learn-to-configure-eslint-and-prettier-in-react/54-learn-to-configure-eslint-and-prettier-in-react.md

 **OR**

+<u>Project Installation</u>

 ```sh
 $ npm install eslint eslint-plugin-react lint-staged --save-dev
 ```

+**NOTE:**

-**NOTE:** If you are using VS code, then install the plugin: <LinkPost href="https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint" name="ESLint extension for VSCode" />.
+If you are using VS code, then install the plugin: <LinkPost href="https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint" name="ESLint extension for VSCode" />.
 It will highlight errors and warnings directly in your code.

 ### Configure ESLint ⚙︎

 ESLint is highly configurable.
-Just add `.eslintrc` file at the root of your project, and then you can run ESLint on any files you want.
+Just add `.eslintrc.js` file at the root of your project, and then you can run ESLint on any files you want.

 If you want to skip eslint for some code then add the comment to your code: `// eslint-disable-next-line`